micoxion/AttoviaWiki/content/TTRPG Resources/Dungeon World/Systems/Dungeon World Meyda-work.md

 Using the Karev field of **Workings** you compress a portion of air in a thin spear like shape which then surges forward following your eyeline as you target it through a hole in your hand(s).
 It is barely visible as a shimmer in the air, but is as solid as a hunk of iron and can pierce flesh and wood.
 It fully dissipates after it strikes its target.
 ##### Wall of Air (lifetime-5min, sustain-1, Potency-2, near)
 A compressed wall of air 100 square feet in any rectangle formation you choose comes into existence up to 30 feet away from you. %%This spell can optionally be pre-targeted at almost any range adding an extra Potency to its initial cost and sustain for every mile away you are from the targeted area. %% The Wall of Air is like a 2 inch steel plate in what it can rebuff.
+%%##### Coalesce Acid (Potency-1, permanent, Acid, touch) This Leshnot **Working** involves pulling fluid from the air and turning it acidic.
+Coalesce Acid is a simple version of much more complex iterations which can be built upon as one's skill grows.
+This acid is enough to eat through thin layers of metal and would require extended skin contact to do more than leave a slight irritant.
+However if concentrated at least 5 times with this **Working** the resulting mixture though only about a vial full can punch through thick metal or stone walls, and would leave anyone it was splashed on with a bad rash (1d6 damage, armor piercing)%%
 ##### Detect **Soul** (pre-target, circle, permanent, Potency-3, far)
 When a sentient creature steps on the detection portion of the **Meyda-circle** a **Meyda-mark** of your choosing and placement glows softly no matter where it is.
 ##### Explode Light (Potency-1, near, pre-target)